apache/iotdb/client-py/pypi/README.md

 [![IoTDB Website](https://img.shields.io/website-up-down-green-red/https/shields.io.svg?label=iotdb-website)](https://iotdb.apache.org/)

-Apache IoTDB (incubating) (Database for Internet of Things) is an integrated data management engine designed for timeseries data.
-It provides users with services for data collection, storage and analysis.
-Due to its light-weight architecture, high performance and rich feature set together with its deep integration with Apache Hadoop and Spark, Apache IoTDB (incubating) can meet the requirements of massive data storage, high-speed data ingestion and complex data analysis in the IoT industrial fields.
+Apache IoTDB (Database for Internet of Things) is an IoT native database with high performance for data management and analysis, deployable on the edge and the cloud.
+Due to its light-weight architecture, high performance and rich feature set together with its deep integration with Apache Hadoop, Spark and Flink, Apache IoTDB can meet the requirements of massive data storage, high-speed data ingestion and complex data analysis in the IoT industrial fields.

 # Apache IoTDB Python Client API